-5 212-44 Permitted accessory uses.
+§ 212-44 Permitted accessory uses.

-The following are permitted accessory uses, which are customarily incidental to the permitted uses listed above in 5 212-50:
+A. The following are permitted accessory uses, which are customarily incidental to the permitted uses listed above in § 212-43:

-Accessory buildings, as defined in Article IV and subject to provisions of Article XXIV, 5 212-167: Accessory Buildings.
+(1) Accessory buildings, as defined in Article IV and subject to provisions of Article XXIV, § 212-167: Accessory Buildings.